tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 If in the `externals` array use literal keywords then lexing works in two steps, the external scanner will be called first and if it sets a resulting token and returns `true` then the token considered as recognized and Tree-sitter moves to a next token.
 But the external scanner may return `false` and in this case Tree-sitter fallbacks to the internal lexing mechanism.

-In case of some keywords defined in the `externals` array in a rule referencing form like `$.if_keyword` and there is no additional definition of that rule in the grammar rules, e.g., `if_keyword: $ => 'if'` then fallback to the internal lexer isn't possible because Tree-sitter doesn't know the actual keyword and it's fully the external scanner resposibilty to recognize such tokens.
+In case of some keywords defined in the `externals` array in a rule referencing form like `$.if_keyword` and there is no additional definition of that rule in the grammar rules, e.g., `if_keyword: $ => 'if'` then fallback to the internal lexer isn't possible because Tree-sitter doesn't know the actual keyword and it's fully the external scanner responsibilty to recognize such tokens.

 External scanners are a common cause of infinite loops.
 Be very careful when emitting zero-width tokens from your external scanner, and if you consume characters in a loop be sure use the `eof` function to check whether you are at the end of the file.